infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 ### AJAX Helpers

 * Where `Html.BeginForm()` makes a synchronous request to the server, `Ajax.BeginForm()` makes an asynchronous request to the server to redraw just a portion of the screen.
-The `AjaxOptions` object passed in, tells the helper which part of the page to update
+The `AjaxOptions` object passed in, tells the helper which part of the page to update.
+* `Install-Package Microsoft.jQuery.Unobtrusive.Ajax` to install the ajax JavaScript files and add it to an appropriate bundle.

 ```
 @using(Ajax.BeginForm(new AjaxOptions(HttpMethod="get", InsertionMode = InsertionMode.Replace, UpdateTargetId = "restaurantList")) {